lajosdeme/foundry-template/README.md

 Including `.gitignore`, `.vscode`, `remappings.txt`

 ### Audit helpers
-You can run `make audit` to run the Slither staic analyzer and the Aderyn audit tool (you have to install them first on your system).
+You can run `make audit` to run the Slither static analyzer and the Aderyn audit tool (you have to install them first on your system).

 ## Acknowledgement
 Inspired by: